elze/zeit-buttons-serverless/README.md

 ## How to run it

-To run the Express.js server, change into the `/api` directory under the root directory, and run this:
+To run the Express.js server, change into the `/api` directory under the root directory, open the `index.js` file, and uncomment the lines that it says should be uncommented to run this server locally.
+Those lines are commented out in order to run this app on Vercel, but they are needed to run the app on your local machine.
+Then run this:

 ### `node index.js`